1. Terms and Conditions of Workshop Bookings

 8.2.5 We are not responsible for any expenses, consequential losses or damages which may occur due to cancellation by us.

-10.1 You are responsible for the costs associated with arriving at the initial meeting point as described on your booking acknowledgement communication.
+10.1 You are responsible for the costs associated with arriving at the initial meeting point as described on your booking acknowledgement communication, as well as your return from the agreed final location.

 10.2 From the initial meeting point, until the final drop-off point of the itinerary, we are responsible for all transportation associated with the workshop.